Rodgers and Hammerstein: South Pacific and important subsequent works

+South Pacific

-South PacificSouth Pacific opened on Broadway on April 7, 1949, and ran for over five years.
+South Pacific opened on Broadway on April 7, 1949, and ran for over five years.
 Its songs "Bali Ha'i", "Younger Than Springtime", and "Some Enchanted Evening" have become standards.
 The play is based upon two short stories by James A. Michener from his book Tales of the South Pacific, which itself was the winner of the Pulitzer Prize for Fiction in 1948.
 For their adaptation, Rodgers and Hammerstein, along with co-writer Joshua Logan, won the Pulitzer Prize for Drama in 1950.
 The song "You've Got to Be Carefully Taught" was controversial due to its support of interracial marriage.
 Rodgers and Hammerstein refused to remove it from the show, even if it meant the show failing.
 When the show was touring in Atlanta, Georgia, it offended some Georgian lawmakers, who proposed a bill to outlaw any entertainment they deemed to be inspired by Moscow.

 In the original production, Mary Martin starred as the heroine Nellie Forbush, and opera star Ezio Pinza starred as Emile de Becque, the French plantation owner.
 Also in the cast were Juanita Hall, Myron McCormick and Betta St. John.
 The 1958 film version, also directed by Logan, starred Mitzi Gaynor, Rossano Brazzi, John Kerr, Ray Walston, and Juanita Hall.
 Brazzi, Kerr, and Hall had their singing dubbed by others.

 The King and I

-Based on Margaret Landon's Anna and the King of Siam—the story of Anna Leonowens, governess to the children of King Mongkut of Siam in the early 1860s—Rodgers and Hammerstein's musical The King and I opened on Broadway on March 29, 1951, starring Gertrude Lawrence as Anna and the mostly unknown Yul Brynner as the king.
+Based on Margaret Landon's Anna and the King of Siam—the story of Anna Leonowens, governess to the children of King Mongkut of Siam in the early 1860s—Rodgers and Hammerstein's musical The King and I opened at the St. James Theatre on Broadway on March 29, 1951, starring Gertrude Lawrence as Anna and the mostly unknown Yul Brynner as the king.
 This musical featured the hit songs "I Whistle a Happy Tune", "Hello, Young Lovers", "Getting to Know You", "We Kiss in a Shadow", "Something Wonderful", "I Have Dreamed", and "Shall We Dance?"

+The King and I was followed by Me and Juliet, which opened at the Majestic Theatre on May 28, 1953.
+When Oklahoma! returned to Broadway on August 31, 1953, with The King and I, Me and Juliet and South Pacific all still playing, Rodgers and Hammerstein had four shows appearing on Broadway at once.

-It was adapted for film in 1956 with Brynner re-creating his role opposite Deborah Kerr (whose singing was largely dubbed by Marni Nixon).
+The King and I was adapted for film in 1956 with Brynner re-creating his role opposite Deborah Kerr (whose singing was largely dubbed by Marni Nixon).
 Brynner won an Oscar as Best Actor for his portrayal, and Kerr was nominated as Best Actress.
 Brynner reprised the role twice on Broadway in 1977 and 1985 and in a short-lived TV sitcom in 1972, Anna and the King.